FirebirdSQL/jaybird/devdoc/build-documentation.md

 please contribute using a pull request, or ask on the firebird-java mailing list.

+These instructions apply to Branch_5_0 (Jaybird 5.0.x).

 ## Running the build

 The build uses Gradle wrapper, which is included in the repository.
+The Gradle wrapper version itself requires Java 17 minimum.
+However, the build uses toolchains to compile and test on a specific Java version, which will also need to be installed.
+The build script intentionally does not use solutions to automatically download Java versions required by the selected toolchain(s).

-The build target (buildProfile) defaults to Java 11, independent of the Java version running Gradle.
+The build target (`buildProfile`) defaults to Java 11, independent of the Java version running Gradle.

 The target Java version is determined by passing `-PbuildProfile=NN`, where `NN` is the desired Java version.
 The default is `11`.
 Versions other than `8` or